marcosrachid/java8_oca_study/README.md

 Java does not support multiple inheritance for classes, only for interfaces.

-Methods from interface are implicit "public" except for "default" and "static" methods.
+Methods from interface are implicit "public".

+"final", "static" and any other access modifier besides "public" cannot be declared on an abstract method.

 if two different interfaces has the same static or default method(dispite de implementation), the class implementing both, must implement a new method default or static.